Sunday, October 2, 2016

 Vendors were still sitting up at their booths when we arrived.

-We walked around the square downtown, stopping and looking inside the old courthouse which housed several vendors.
+We walked around downtown, stopping to look inside the old courthouse, which housed several vendors.

 Minnie Pearl